raju2019/EmailService/README.md

 if one fails there is a Hysterix Fallback command to continue the execution

 Approach2: Using Completable Future to asynchronously execute the first service (MailGun).
 In case there is an Exception then the second email implementation (SendGrid) is invoked
-If both the implementation fails an Error is thrown
+If both the implementation fails an Exception is thrown

 **REST HTTPS Codes**